 I think that having an area specifically reserved for circuit training (with real strength training machines with weight stacks) is fantastic.
 In other gyms, one typically cannot "reserve" many machines or areas at once, nor is keeping track of the time and transition between exercises done for you.
 I doubt many gym-goers are aware of the huge benefits of circuit training for strength and "cardio".
 Planet Fitness got it right with this.

 I hope you found this information useful and that it helps with your exercise goals.
-Check out Planet Fitness while you're at it.
+Check out Planet Fitness and their Amazon store while you're at it.

 If you enjoyed any of my content, please consider supporting it in a variety of ways: